Troy Springer’s love of native plants has fueled his landscape company’s growth. Smart use of Hitachi rentals helped him do more.

 From starting the seedlings to pruning, there is a huge amount of hand work that goes into a tree farm like Taylor-Cade.
 But with more than 100 acres in play they need machinery as well.
 The company’s fleet consists of an aerial lift, trucks, sprayers and a dozen or so utility tractors.

 That’s enough to keep mechanic Brett Anderson busy year-round.
-But the workhorses and newest machines in his fleet are two recently acquired Hitachi ZW80 wheel loaders, both of which see about 500 hours a year.
+But the workhorses and newest machines in his fleet are two recently acquired Hitachi ZW80 wheel loaders, both with Hitachi machinery attachments that see about 500 hours a year.

 Stoney chose the Hitachis in large part because for years he had run the precursor to the Hitachi ZW80, the TCM loader.
 “Except for our old TCM, we’ve never had anything other than the Hitachis.
 They’re bullet proof,” Maddox says.
 Taylor-Cade operators run the loaders to clean up, build burn piles and move pallets.
 But the most critical application performed by the ZW80s is powering a tree spade to dig up the mature trees and load them onto trucks.

 Once the containerized trees are planted in the ground and begin growing, crews work through the rows and carefully prune them several times a season to make sure the leaves or needles get a full measure of sunshine, and the trunks grow as straight as possible.
 As you might imagine with all the time and work that goes into them, these planted trees are Taylor-Cade’s most valuable commodities.

 Live oaks are even more in demand this year.
 After winter ice and single-digit temperatures killed vast numbers of trees in Texas, the call for trees heading west has been unprecedented, Maddox says.